Chris Woakes: International career

 He was part of the England side for the 2015 Cricket World Cup, although injury ruled him out of England's final match of the tournament.
 After the injury, Woakes returned for the ODI series against Australia and Pakistan and the Test side against South Africa in 2015/16.
 On 21 June 2016, he scored his highest ODI score of unbeaten 95 runs in the first ODI against Sri Lanka.
 His score is the joint highest ODI score by number eight or lower in ODI history, a record that he shares with fellow Englishman, Sam Curran.
 He made his first Test century against India (137 not out) at Lord's in August 2018, the ground where two years earlier he had his best match figures with the ball of 11/102 against Pakistan.
 These feats earned him a position on both Lord's honours boards, one of only ten players to achieve this, and the fifth to do so by taking ten wickets in a match.

 He has continued to feature in England's one-day and Test squads, and in April 2019 was named in England's squad for the 2019 Cricket World Cup.
-He was named the Player of the Match in the World Cup semi-final against Australia, taking three wickets to see England through to the World Cup Final against New Zealand, the teams first appearance in a final since 1992.
+He was named the Player of the Match in the World Cup semi-final against Australia, taking three wickets to see England through to the World Cup Final against New Zealand, the team's first appearance in a final since 1992.
 Woakes again took three wickets in the final as England won the tournament.